Outsourcing Your SaaS Marketing in 2021: Choose an Agency That Digs Your Business

 As we have already figured out, the certificates held by assigned team members can tell you about their qualification and talk about the efficiency of the team.
 Matthew Woodward has compiled the ultimate list of certifications available to marketers.
 Virtually every single one of these 30 credentials possessed by your outsourced SaaS marketing team will boost the ROI of your marketing strategy execution.
 We will make it easier and decompose the list, breaking it down in 4 most important categories:

 You want your marketer to deliver measurable results.
 Dialogtech warns, that only 29% of marketing professionals fully succeed in proving their accomplishments with numbers.
 The good news is that, SaaS has digital marketing flowing in its veins, and the most difficult channels to measure tend to be offline.

 There are various web-analytics platforms out there, offering different level of complexity and integration.
 The most popular is Google Analytics and the corresponding Google Analytics Certificate that is highly sought after.
 The certification is free of charge, so virtually every digital marketing professional should bear this certificate.
 This would become your first prerequisite for the outsource agency you are about to trust your SaaS marketing.

 Many marketing campaigns use this kind of advertising to direct traffic to the website.
-While some agencies (like Pathways Digital) claim that PPC can be inefficient in highly competitive SaaS markets, they still admit this marketing channel has its place and may become a backbone of your sales funnel if used properly.
+While some agencies claim that PPC can be inefficient in highly competitive SaaS markets, they still admit this marketing channel has its place and may become a backbone of your sales funnel if used properly.